MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/reliable-web-app/dotnet/guidance-content.md

 - *DDoS protection:* It has built-in layer 3-4 DDoS protection.
 - *Content delivery network:* It positions Relecloud to use a content delivery network.
 The content delivery network provides site acceleration.

-### Web application firewall

-Use [Azure Web Application Firewall](/azure/web-application-firewall/overview) to provide centralized protection of from common web exploits and vulnerabilities.
+**Web application firewall:** Use [Azure Web Application Firewall](/azure/web-application-firewall/overview) to provide centralized protection of from common web exploits and vulnerabilities.
 Relecloud used Azure Web Application Firewall for the following reasons:

 - *Global protection:* It provides improved global web app protection without sacrificing performance.
 - *Botnet protection:* The team can monitor and configure to address security concerns from botnets.
 - *Parity with on-premises:* The on-premises solution was running behind a web application firewall managed by IT.
 - *Ease of use:* Web Application Firewall integrates with Azure Front Door.

-### Configuration storage

-Choose whether to add app configuration storage to your web app.
+**Configuration storage:** Choose whether to add app configuration storage to your web app.
 [Azure App Configuration](/azure/azure-app-configuration/overview) is a service for centrally managing application settings and feature flags.
 Review [App Configuration best practices](/azure/azure-app-configuration/howto-best-practices#app-configuration-bootstrap) to decide whether this service is a good fit for your app.
 Relecloud wanted to replace file-based configuration with a central configuration store that integrates with the application platform and code.
 They added App Configuration to the architecture for the following reasons:

 - *Flexibility:* It supports feature flags.
 Feature flags allow users to opt in and out of early preview features in a production environment without redeploying the app.
 - *Supports Git pipeline:* The source of truth for configuration data needed to be a Git repository.
 The pipeline needed to update the data in the central configuration store.
 - *Supports managed identities:* It supports managed identities to simplify and help secure the connection to the configuration store.

-### Secrets manager

-Use [Azure Key Vault](/azure/key-vault/general/overview) if you have secrets to manage in Azure.
+**Secrets manager:** Use [Azure Key Vault](/azure/key-vault/general/overview) if you have secrets to manage in Azure.
 You can incorporate Key Vault in .NET apps by using the [ConfigurationBuilder object](/azure/azure-app-configuration/quickstart-dotnet-core-app).
 Relecloud's on-premises web app stored secrets in code configuration files, but it's a better security practice to externalize secrets.
 While [managed identities](/entra/architecture/service-accounts-managed-identities) are the preferred solution for connecting to Azure resources, Relecloud had application secrets they needed to manage.
 Relecloud used Key Vault for the following reasons:

 - *Encryption:* It supports encryption at rest and in transit.
 - *Managed identity support:* The application services can use managed identities to access the secret store.
 - *Monitoring and logging:* It facilitates audit access and generates alerts when stored secrets change.
 - *Integration:* It provides native integration with the Azure configuration store (App Configuration) and web hosting platform (App Service).

-### Storage solution

-Review the [Azure storage options](/azure/architecture/guide/technology-choices/storage-options) to pick the right storage solution based on your requirements.
+**Storage solution:** Review the [Azure storage options](/azure/architecture/guide/technology-choices/storage-options) to pick the right storage solution based on your requirements.
 Relecloud's on-premises web app had disk storage mounted to each web server, but the team wanted to use an external data storage solution.
 Relecloud chose [Azure Blob Storage](/azure/storage/blobs/storage-blobs-introduction) for the following reasons:

 - *Secure access:* The web app can eliminate endpoints for accessing storage exposed to the public internet with anonymous access.
 - *Encryption:* It encrypts data at rest and in transit.
 - *Resiliency:* It supports zone-redundant storage (ZRS).
 Zone-redundant storage replicates data synchronously across three Azure availability zones in the primary region.
 Each availability zone is in a separate physical location that has independent power, cooling, and networking.
 This configuration should make the ticketing images resilient against loss.

-### Endpoint security

-Use [Azure Private Link](/azure/private-link/private-link-overview) to access platform-as-a-service solutions over a private endpoint in your virtual network.
+**Endpoint security:** Use [Azure Private Link](/azure/private-link/private-link-overview) to access platform-as-a-service solutions over a private endpoint in your virtual network.
 Traffic between your virtual network and the service travels across the Microsoft backbone network.
 Relecloud chose Private Link for the following reasons:

 - *Enhanced security communication:* It lets the application privately access services on the Azure platform and reduces the network footprint of data stores to help protect against data leakage.
 - *Minimal effort:* The private endpoints support the web app platform and database platform the web app uses.
 Both platforms mirror existing on-premises configurations for minimal change.

-### Network security

-Use [Azure Firewall](/azure/firewall/overview) to control inbound and outbound traffic at the network level.
+**Network security:** Use [Azure Firewall](/azure/firewall/overview) to control inbound and outbound traffic at the network level.
 Use [Azure Bastion](/azure/bastion/bastion-overview) allows you to connect to virtual machines securely without exposing RDP/SSH ports.
 Relecloud adopted a hub and spoke network topology and wanted to put shared network security services in the hub.
 Azure Firewall improves security by inspecting all outbound traffic from the spokes to increase network security.
 Relecloud needed Azure Bastion for secure deployments from a jump host in the DevOps subnet.

 ## Code guidance